xandaschofield/stemmers/README.md

 allow adaptive hyperparameters with asymmetric alpha and writes out a whole bunch of types of output for later use, including some diagnostics of topic coherence (though it's based on the stemmed corpora, so it's not necessarily comparable).

+**pull_out_betas.[py,condor]**: Finds the probability on the test set of a single-topic training set, useful for normalizing across different corpora when looking at held-out likelihood.